Libo1023/PANTHER-Challenge/README.md

 4. **Focused Processing**:
    - Crop the **original high-resolution MRI** using the computed ROI (preserving original resolution)
-   - This reduces the input volume by ~70-80%, enabling efficient processing

 5. **Tumor Detection**:
    - Run nnU-Net **3-fold ensemble** (folds 0, 1, 2) on the cropped high-resolution region
-   - Model trained specifically for pancreatic tumor segmentation in T2-weighted MR images

 6. **Full Resolution Reconstruction**:
    - Map the predicted tumor mask from cropped space back to original image dimensions